elidoran/flatten-array/README.md

 ### Screenshot

-Performance results screenshot shows this implementation is significantly faster than the other two:
+Performance results screenshot shows this implementation is significantly faster than the others:

 ![Show performance comparison with various inputs for this implementation, array-flatten, and flatten-array.](docs/performance.png)